MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

     3. Enter **[Your Last Name] Campus Management** for Name, select the **Create** button.

-3. After your new model-driven application loads, select the **+ Add Page** button.
+4. After your new model-driven application loads, select the **+ Add Page** button.

-4. On the Add Page screen, choose **Table based view and form**, and then select the Next button.
+5. On the Add Page screen, choose **Table based view and form**, and then select the Next button.

-5. Add the following tables:
+6. Add the following tables:

-    1. Building

-    2. Visit
+    1. Visit

-    3. Contact
+    2. Contact

-6. After you have selected all the tables you want to add, select the **Add** button.
+7. After you have selected all the tables you want to add, select the **Add** button.

-7. Using the navigation icons on the left side of the screen, select **Navigation**.
+8. Using the navigation icons on the left side of the screen, select **Navigation**.

-8. In the Navigation Pane, select the **Group 1** text below where it says Navigation bar.
+9. In the Navigation Pane, select the **Group 1** text below where it says Navigation bar.

-9. On the right side of the screen, in the **Display Options** section, change the **Title** to **Security**.
+10. On the right side of the screen, in the **Display Options** section, change the **Title** to **Security**.

 Now that we have all the necessary components added to your model-driven